 Although we would love to glimpse the historic old canal, and many in its day considered it to be an engineering feat - it was considered to be an ugly scar in the beautiful valley.
 It is said that the original maples that stood in front of the Glen Iris were planted by Mr. Letchworth to hide the "eye sore" the Canal had created along the eastern bank.

 So the artist, we believe, did what many visitors to the Glen Iris Estate would have loved to do - he made the Canal disappear!
-What other historical information can you gleam from these images?
+What other historical information can you glean from these images?

 Also see Picturesque America